mitsuba-renderer/mitsuba2/resources/docker/README.md

 docker run --runtime=nvidia --gpus all -it -p 45678:8888 -v $(pwd):/mitsuba2 -u $(id -u):$(id -g) mitsuba2:gpu bash
 ```

 This will do the same as above, and also mount all available GPUs to the container.
+You can try running `nvidia-smi` inside the container to verify the GPUs have been mounted correctly.

 ## Compiling Mitsuba 2

-Works the same as described in Mitsuba 2 documentation:
+Works the same as described in Mitsuba 2 documentation.

+Note: Do not forget to modify `mitsuba.conf` if you want to add GPU variants.

 ```
 cd /mitsuba2